pass-culture/pass-culture-app-native/doc/development/e2e.md

 ### Appium

-To run app and browser tests on Mobile, you will need to run an appium server.
+To run app and browser tests on Mobile, you need to run an appium server.

 To install appium: